jgero/roesena-app/doc/data-structure.md

 ```

 - `name` contains the name string of the person
-- `authorityGroup` is a number which defines what content this person can access
+- `authorityLevel` is a number which defines what content this person can access
 - `groups` is an array of the unique ids of the groups this person belongs to
 - `password` secure password string
 - `sessionId` session id if the user is logged in